-All geysers are located in wide valley at the foot of Mount Recheshnoi volcano.
-This valley has been formed by glacier and now here flows a stream – Geyser Creek.
+All geysers are located in a wide valley at the foot of Mount Recheshnoi volcano.
+This valley has been formed by a glacier and now there flows a stream – Geyser Creek.

 Geothermal energy is provided by the plume of magma under Mount Recheshnoi.
 Water below the ground level is superheated – it is considered that the temperature of steam deep under the ground exceeds 265 °C.